Custom made orthotics and stylish orthotic shoes to relieve foot pain and provide support

 What can orthotics help with?

-Orthotics are prescription medical devices that you wear inside your shoes to alter foot and limb biomechanical issues such as problems with how you walk, stand, or run.
+Orthotics are prescription medical shoes and/or devices that you wear or insert inside your shoes to alter foot and limb biomechanics issues such as problems with how you walk, stand, or run.
 Orthotics can be used to treat a number of conditions including:

 - Heel pain